paldepind/flyd/README.md

 number(); // returns 7
 ```

-The real magic is introduces by the second building block `pipe`!
-A pipe is a
-stream that depends on other streams.
-It has a function that produces a value
+Streams can depend on other streams.
+Instead of calling `stream` with a value
-based on the streams on which it dependents.

-To rephrase, `pipe` creates streams just like `stream` does.
-But you don't set
+as in the above example we can pass it a function.
+The function will calculate
-their values.
-Instead there value is calculated based on other streams.
+a value based on other streams.

 ```javascript
 // Create two streams of numbers